 YouTube: Yoga with Adriene

-This is my favorite yoga channel on YouTube.
+To get started at home, Yoga with Adriene is one of the more popular online yoga channels around.
 Adriene has been making videos for years, so her back catalog is extensive and handily organized with playlists.
-She even makes playlists customized for each month, so you don't have to spend a lot of time thinking about what you want to do -- just do the next video on the list!
+She even makes playlists customized for each month, so you don’t have to spend a lot of time thinking about what you want to do — just do the next video on the list!

 I’m really enjoying her 10-Minute Yoga for Self-Care routine (above) right now.
 It’s short and simple, and really easy to do right before bed or when I first wake up just to really stretch everything out.